axa-ch/web-toolkit/README.md

 Rule number one: Consistency is key; So when you contribute follow the code style patterns you see in the code you're changing.

-For LESS code, we stick to the guidelines formulated by [@mdo](https://twitter.com/mdo).
-Take a look at http://codeguide.co/#css.

 ## Who's behind it?

-The project is developed by UX, design and IT people at AXA Switzerland.
+The project is developed by UX, design and IT people at AXA.
 Check the collaborators list for the people behind it.

 ## License